FranckPachot/ybio/README.md

 ```
 call setup(tab_prefix=>'bench',tab_num=>1,tab_rows=>1e6::int,batch_size=>10000);
 ```
-will create a bench0001 table with 1 million rows, in 100 batches of 10000 rows (this si important fir YugabyteDB that is optimized for OLTP with short transactions).
+will create a bench0001 table with 1 million rows, in 100 batches of 10000 rows (this si important for YugabyteDB that is optimized for OLTP with short transactions).
 Additional parameters:
  - tab_tablets: defines the number of YugabyteDB tablets for the table (SPLIT INTO clause).
 The default 0 will use the default from the YB server
  - ind_tablets: defines the number of YugabyteDB tablets for the index (SPLIT AT clause).
 The default 0 will use the default (one tablet).
  - filler: is the size of an additional column in the rows that can be used to create larger rows
- - recreate: by defautl at true which will drop the existing tables before re-creating them
+ - recreate: by default at true which will drop the existing tables before re-creating them

 You can create many tables (with a different tab_num) if you want to run multiple sessions concurrently that doesn't touch the same table.